Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/SimsFlanagan.rst

 		Minimisation of the deltaV required by the trajectory.

 	- **Constraints**
-		- The state vectors obtained with forward propagation from departure and backward propagation from arrival respectively should match at half of the time of flight.
+		- The state vectors obtained with respectively forward propagation from departure, and backward propagation from arrival should match at half of the time of flight.
 		- The thrust magnitude shall not exceed its maximum value (provided as input by the user).

 	- **Design parameters**